MasoudMiM/stock-news-analysis/readme.md

 &#9633; Add the company names to extracted text to make sure there is always an association between the text and the company.

-&#9633; Add extra filtering to include only very relavant news in the analysis.
+&#9633; Add extra filtering to include only really relevant news in the analysis.

 &#9633; Optimize the prompts.